wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-distributed.rst

    You will be prompted for a username and password for the administrator user.

-After this step the Splunk Web service will be listening to port 8000.
+After this step, the Splunk Web service will be listening to port 8000.
 You can browse ``http://<your-instance-ip>:8000`` in order to access the Web GUI.

 Configuring the Splunk indexer instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^